Skip to main content

 Creating a destination

-To create a destination, send a POST to /v2/event-destinations with the destination type, its type-specific config and credentials, and the events you want to receive.
+To create a destination, send a POST to /v2/event-destinations with the destination type, a type-specific object (keyed by the type name) containing both config fields and credentials, and the events you want to receive.

 POST /v2/event-destinations